brkarcher/brkarcher.github.io/shadow.md

 "Rest, Knight Nasira."

-Nasira resisted the urge to collapse, and instead she sat, trembling, amidst the wreckage of the library, in a manner befitting her dignity as a Knight of the Order of the Owl.
+Nasira resisted the urge to collapse, and instead she sat, trembling, amidst the wreckage of the library, in a manner befitting her dignity as a knight of the Order of the Owl.
 She breathed, simply and with intent, until she no longer shook with the effort.

 "I failed to summon enough will.
 The exertion is near my limit but not in excess.
 If I can memorize the patterns more deeply I may have more focus to spare and succeed."